PlacidFox/opening-practice/README.md

 - CASTLE & en passant
 - show check ?
 - show moves if not start at 1. & white
+- clean FCT Fail Safe vs Deatch Match

 Clock for time test

 Get Better :
+- add possibilities of sidelines in prep
 #split uci moves into from_coordinates et to_coordinates - #COLOR STILL MANUEL IN CODE - TO DO BETTER - AND GET MOVE NUMBER IF BLACK START ?

 Comments :
 - only work with game start at init board
+- only work if a single choice as a given opponent move